-The Cornish coast has much more to be appreciated that is possible to imagine.
+The Cornish coast has much more to be appreciated than is possible to imagine.
 Every route you take reveals a brand new footpath and exploring those fascinating sites is one of my favourite things in life.
 I can’t get enough of Cornwall.

 Every year, I visit a different area of this beautiful part of Britain.
 Botallack is one of these sites.
-You may now recognise it from your telly because it has been one of the filming locations to the BBC drama Poldark.
+You may now recognise it from your telly because it has been one of the filming locations for the BBC drama Poldark.

 But besides its unforgettable views, this was also one of the centres of the Cornish mining industry in the 17th century.
-A dark, difficult but very proud period of the Cornish history.
+A dark, difficult but very proud period of Cornish history.

-Located in the West Cornwall between St. Just in Penwith and the village of Pendeen, Botallack was declared in 2006 part of UNESCO World Heritage site.
+Located in the West Cornwall between St. Just in Penwith and the village of Pendeen, Botallack was declared in 2006 part of the UNESCO World Heritage site.

 These heritage sites are composed by 10 landscape areas from the west Cornwall to west Devon.

 Walking is the best way to know more about this important site in the history of Cornwall.
 The trail that starts and finishes at the Botallack Count House is the right option.

 Built between 1861 and 1862, the residence used to be where the miners gathered together and also collected their payments.
 Nowadays, it keeps the archive of the brave and harsh history of mining in the region.